Apple enjoyed Irish tax holiday from the start

 More value has been associated with generating the intellectual property behind the technology - which Apple did in the United States - and with the selling of goods, which was to be done on the ground in France, Britain and India.

 But none of these countries offered the tax advantages Ireland did.
-The key to minimizing Apple's tax bill was maximizing the amount of profit that could be ascribed to Apple's Irish operations.
+The key to minimising Apple's tax bill was maximising the amount of profit that could be ascribed to Apple's Irish operations.

 THE ARCHITECT